bldl/array-grouping-impl-tutorial/Modules/Module 8/Module8.md

 # **8.1** Why a shared testing suite?

 The goal of Test262 is to provide test material that covers every observable behavior specified in the ECMA-414 Standards Suite.
-It is the largest testing suite avalible for EcmaScript to date.
+It is the largest testing suite available for EcmaScript to date.

 Using a shared testing suite has a lot of advantages.
 It allows the developers to see what engine is most compliant with the specification, what features are supported and what is currently unsupported.